xuxiaofeng1024/xuxiaofeng1024.github.io/_publications/caustics23.md

 }
 ```
 ## Copyright Disclaimer
 © The Author(s).
 This is the author’s version of the work.
 It is posted here for your personal use.
-Not forredistribution.
-The definitive Version of Record is available at <a href="{{page.doi}}">DOI</a>.
+Not for redistribution.
+The definitive version of record is available at <a href="{{page.doi}}">DOI</a>.